petervdn/sample-manager/README.md

 manager.addSamples(samples);
 ```

 So when you don't have any special exceptions regarding path, filename or extension, you can just use the `name` field.
-Samples can then be quickly created like so:
+Samples can then be quickly added like so:

 ```typescript
 const list = ['sample1', 'sample2'].map(name => ({name}));